 c.
 Study procedures

 Prior to the monitoring, the women will be asked a few questions to obtain their demographic data and pregnancy related information.
 This will include a measure of their height and weight as well, which is a routine aspect of antenatal care.

-Following this, ultrasound imaging will commence at the convenience of the patient.
-Patients will be in a semi recumbent position while an ultrasound is carried out by a trained sonographer for a duration of 30 minutes.
-The sonographer will focus on a section of a fetal trunk and as many limbs as possible (minimum 2) for the duration of the scan.
-The patient will be blinded to the screen while the ultrasound is being carried out.
-The entire ultrasound session will also be recorded for post hoc analysis.
-If abnormalities or no movements are detected during the scan, women will be taken for CTG monitoring as per standard clinical protocols.

-During this time FK will be worn by the patient in the location they perceive their fetal movements to be the strongest, which will replicate real world evidence of how the device is to be utilised.
-Using a time series for the duration of the observation, all movements (gross movement of trunk, isolated limb movement and combined trunk and limb movement respectively) noted will be recorded down on real time ultrasound by the sonographer while the woman will be asked to depress a button each time she experiences a fetal movement as well.
-For the sonographer, there will be a need to log the start and end times of the fetal movements on ultrasound.
-No fetal hiccups, mouth movements or breathing to be assessed.

-The duration of the session will not exceed 50 minutes in total.
+This study is designed to run for up to 12 hour per session at the Royal North Shore Hospital in St Leonards, New South Wales and Monash Health at Clayton, Victoria.

+The midwife at the Royal North Shore Hospital in St Leonards will scan the participant’s abdomen under ultrasound in semi recumbent position for up to 10 minutes.
+During this period, the sonographer will identify the position of the baby.

+After that, the participant will be taught by the study coordinator or midwives to attach the soft Fetal Kicks device(s) on her belly and activate the data recording process.
+The study coordinator will also install the app on the participant’s smartphone device, and a log file will be generated on her phone which will be extracted by the study coordinator upon completion of the trial.

+The soft Fetal Kicks device(s) will be attached on the belly by the participant at home, preferably at late evening before bed.
+After that, the participant will be required to perform activities below:

+Lifting up an object for 10 times

+Twisting body left and right for 10 times each

+Bending down for 10 times

+Standing for 5 minutes

+Walking for 5 minutes

+Lying down for 5 minutes

+Sitting for 5 minutes

+Following this, the participant will be required to continue wearing the device until the next morning when she’s awake.
+The participant can remove the soft Fetal Kicks device(s) when she’s awake.
+The device(s) are not waterproofed so they should not be worn during shower.

+At the conclusion of this study, the participant will have to return the device(s) to the study coordinator / midwifes, and a form will be given to her to evaluate her experience with the study process and to provide feedback on the device as well as the aspects which could be improved upon and raise any safety concerns she might have had during the monitoring process.

-For data analysis, CI Marzbanrad will extract data from of 1) FK detected movements based on dynamic signal criteria , 2) sonographer timestamps and 3) maternal timestamps to generate fetal movement profiles based on signal processing techniques.
+For data analysis, CI Marzbanrad will extract data from of 1) Fetal Kicks device detected movements based on dynamic signal criteria , 2) sonographer timestamp, 3) maternal timestamps and 4) accelerometry data to generate fetal movement profiles based on signal processing techniques.
 This will allow for digital comparison of the various timestamps to assess reliability .
 The investigators will consider agreement between maternal perception and perceived movements if they occur between 2 seconds of each other.
 Movements < 2s apart were considered to be the same movement.
 Maternal perception < 2s apart were considered to be the same episode of maternal perception.
-A fetal movement was considered perceived ( by maternal perception or FK) if it was within 2s of an ultrasound movement being visualised
+A fetal movement was considered perceived ( by maternal perception or Fetal Kicks device) if it was within 2s of an ultrasound movement being visualised